CORT0619/population-project/README.md

 The database I developed with is a postgresql db from cockroachdb

 ## Future Development
-- make sure pg pools is used effectively
+- reimplement pg and make sure pg pools is used effectively
 - better error handling
 - implement real caching with redis